 January 2025 Magazine

-A Happy New Year to all our readers
+The Editors wish a Happy and Peaceful New Year to all our readers.

 Pauline & Bob - co-editors..